-First home television reception
+television reception

-The first home television reception takes place in Schenectady, New York, with a signal from GE's radio broadcast station.
+takes place in Schenectady, New York, with a signal from GE's radio broadcast station.

-First U.S. jet engine, the I-A

-GE builds the first U.S. jet engine, the I-A, which is used to power America's first successful jet aircraft for military use, the Bell XP-59 Airacomet.
+First U.S. jet engine, the I-A GE builds the first U.S. jet engine, the I-A, which is used to power America's first successful jet aircraft for military deliver electricity to the grid in Vallecitos.
+California.